 1) First of all, the SSL protocol is now the TLS protocol, but it keeps the old name.

-2) You don’t have to worry about making any updates because all the SSL certificates are compatible with all 5 existing versions of SSL and TLS.
+2) You don’t have to worry about making any updates because all the SSL certificates are compatible with the latest TLS versions.

 3) The SSL protocol is no longer in use.
 Only old servers and systems may still support it.